gbetorre/rischi/README.md

 Corruption risk mitigation measures correspond to actions aimed at: containing | calming | mitigating | preventing | treating | reducing the risk of corruption, depending on the type and purpose of the measure itself.<br>

-(Note that, generally, one can consider the definition given in double implication, making it a good definition).<br><br>
+(Note that, generally, one can consider the definition given in double implication, making it a good definition).<br>

 Without detailing too much, let's say that a mitigation measure is a complex object, having one or more types, several relationships with organizational structures, and a number of specific properties (economic viability, character, number of implementation steps, and so on)</p>

 [![Form to insert new measure][add-measure]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/form-measure.png)
 <br>
-<strong>*Fig.17 - The form to enter a new corruption risk mitigation measure*</strong>
+<strong>*Fig.17 - The form to enter a new mitigation measure*</strong>

-In a first step, then, the anti-corruption bureau-or expert-takes a census of all the various measures it deems appropriate to suggest, going on to form a list of measures.
+In a first step, then, the anti-corruption bureau - or expert - takes a census of all the various measures it deems appropriate to suggest, going on to form a list of measures.
 [![List of inserted measure][list-measures]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/list-measures.png)
 <br>
 <strong>*Fig.18 - List of corrupt risk mitigation measures*</strong>